Chainflow/cosmos-validator-mission-control/alert-bot/README.md

     Operator address of your validator which will be used to get staking, delegation and distribution rewards.

-- *account_addr*

-    Your validator account address which will be used to get account informtion etc.

 - *validator_hex_addr*

     Validator hex address useful to know about last proposed block, missed blocks and voting power.